 Answer: In discussions with SEC Staff within the SEC’s Division of Corporation Finance, we received the following guidance related to a registrant’s Exhibit 104 reference obligation in 8-Ks:

-– If the 8-K does NOT otherwise have an exhibit being filed under Item 9.01(d), then the company does not need to include Item 9.01(d) in the 8-K solely for the Exhibit 104 reference.
+– If the 8-K does NOT otherwise have an exhibit being filed or furnished under Item 9.01(d), then the company does not need to include Item 9.01(d) in the 8-K solely for the Exhibit 104 reference.
 (The cover page tagging is still required in the background, but there is no standalone Exhibit 104 reference in an Item 9.01.)

-– In contrast, if the 8-K does have another exhibit being filed under Item 9.01(d) (e.g., there is a material contract), then the company should include a reference to Exhibit 104 in the Item 9.01(d) disclosure because there is already disclosure being provided under this Item.
+– In contrast, if the 8-K does have another exhibit being filed or furnished under Item 9.01(d) (e.g., there is a material contract), then the company should include a reference to Exhibit 104 in the Item 9.01(d) disclosure because there is already disclosure being provided under this Item.
 For example, the reference could be as follows: “104 Cover Page Interactive Data File (embedded within the Inline XBRL document)”

 – The principle behind this position is that Item 9.01 is intended to have an informational component to it, and if an Exhibit 104 reference is required in every 8-K then the informational benefit of item 9.01 is weakened.